ChangeTheCode/gitprofileswitch-script/README.md

 },
 ```

-To use the this script you can call the following command in your powershell or command line:
+To use the this script you can call the following command in your powershell:

 > .\gitProfileSwitch-script.ps1 -profilekind "work"